 And one of some super cool dancing and drumming.
 The jellyfish show up in this one too – they’re hard to miss.

-*In case you’re wondering, my camera is a Panasonic Lumix – the discontinued DMC-FS15.
-I’ve been super happy with it – it was cheap, takes good photos in my spite of my total lack of technique (almost all the photos here were taken with it, including the page backgrounds) and the battery lasts forever.
+*In case you’re wondering, my camera is a Panasonic Lumix, the discontinued DMC-FS15.
+I’ve been super happy with it: it was cheap, takes good photos in my spite of my total lack of technique (almost all the photos here were taken with it) and the battery lasts forever.

 I drove out to the country yesterday to visit my dad for Father’s Day, and he showed me his latest project – a ’65 Corvair Monza.
 Now, I’m really a Ford guy, having owned cars like a ’62 Galaxie 500 XL and a ’62 Fairlane 2-door, but I have a particular thing for American cars of the early sixties.
 Also, I think the Corvair is one of the more interesting Chevy vehicles.
 The rear engine, pancake six drivetrain was a substantial departure from American car design of the time, and the car was at the center of a PR nightmare.

 This is a true barn find – the Corvair belonged to a friend of my dad who died recently.
 It’s been sitting, unregistered and pretty much ignored for something like 20 years.
 It’s in remarkably good shape – most of the interior is intact, and the body is super clean.
 I think it’s missing one of the original hubcaps or something ridiculous – about as complete as you can get.
 It even has the original “180 HP” turbo stickers!
 Awesome.

 So I’m out for a walk with my special ladyfriend this evening, and as we’re heading up Vermont into Potrero Hill we come across this Honda XR650L hanging from a tree.